jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 title: Interview with Joost van der Schee
 ---

 This is a double interview with Michael Rose, who was interviewed by [{static is} The New Dynamic](https://www.thenewdynamic.org).
-I borrowed the questions The New Dynamic asked him and answered them myself.
+I borrowed their questions and answered them myself.
 Please also read [his interview](https://www.thenewdynamic.org/article/interview-michael-rose/){:.gray}, as it is very inspiring.

 ### Hi Joost, how would you introduce yourself?